iyenal/gen7engine-docs/docs/glossary_all.md

 Following are all the methods you can use in Gen7.
 In case of new additions, it'll be updated first here, before being documented in Methods and Objects glossary.

+> Notice: Visual Programming (blocks) compatibility is currently out of phase with Spritesheets support.
+Update fixing the matter will be released soon.
+Meanwhile, please use classic Texture/Sprite blocks.

 Note that Micropython modules are available too:

 Math support: https://docs.micropython.org/en/v1.11/library/math.html